Aguada, Puerto Rico: History

 A Taíno settlement called Aymamón was located close to the Culebrinas River.

-Some sources say that Christopher Columbus entered the island of Puerto Rico through Aguada on his second voyage in November 1493.
+Bahía de Aguada (Aguada Bay) in Aguada has historically been recognized as the location where Christopher Columbus first landed in Puerto Rico during his second voyage on 19 November 1493.
+However, it is believed by most historians that Bahía de Añasco (Añasco Bay) in the neighboring town of Añasco was the place of Columbus’ first landing and stay of two days in Puerto Rico before continuing to La Navidad, first European settlement in the Americas, in Haiti in Hispaniola.

-In July 1510, Cristóbal de Sotomayor received control of the area from Juan Ponce de León and renamed the town Villa de Sotomayor. ↵ However, in 1511 the settlement was attacked and burned by the local Taínos.
+In July 1510, Cristóbal de Sotomayor received control of the area from Juan Ponce de León and renamed the town Villa de Sotomayor (Sotomayor Village).
+However, in 1511 the settlement was attacked and burned by the local Taínos.
 That same year, the Spanish crown ordered a monastery be established in Puerto Rico, and the Ermita de Espinar was founded.
 The name of the area was then changed to San Francisco de Asís de la Aguada, since the friars were Franciscan.
 The monastery was finished in 1516.

 In 1526, King Charles I of Spain officially founded the Aguada settlement.
 However, in 1529, Taínos attacked the monastery killing the friars and burning the settlement.
 The Taínos, indigenous people of Puerto Rico, were believed to have practiced polytheism.
 As the Spanish began to colonize the Caribbean area, they wanted to convert the natives to Catholicism.
 The Caribs destroyed a church of Franciscans in Aguada and killed five of its members in 1579.

 Still, Aguada resurfaced and became a stopover point for ships on their way to Spain from South America.
-On September 17, 1662, King Charles II of Spain emitted a Royal Decree declaring Aguada a "village" and assigning Juan López de Segura as First Lieutenant.
+On September 17, 1692, King Charles II of Spain emitted a Royal Decree declaring Aguada a "village" and assigning Captain Juan López de Segura as War Lieutenant and Ordinary Mayor of the Villa de San Francisco de Asís de la Aguada.